Even747/devember2k18/DONOTREADME.txt

 I told you not to read me.

-Know we know who won't follow the rules.
+Now we know who won't follow the rules.